underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 ~~~
 </div>

+The invariant generic sum type pattern is a bit satisfying.
 Ideally we would like to write something like this:

 ~~~ scala
 sealed trait Maybe[A]